July 2022 Weather in Durham – Record Breaking Heat

 Monday 18th July

-The temperature hit 33.7 degC, which equalled my record from July 2019.
+The temperature hit 33.7 degC, which equalled my own record from July 2019.
 It was getting seriously hot, but was forecast to get hotter still.
 Reports started to come in of wildfires destroying property and farmland in the tinder dry conditions across the country.
 News channels were now covering the seriously hot weather.

 Tuesday 19th July